-We are all doing our best to change our habits and become more environmentally conscious.
+We are all doing our best to change our habits when performing a house clearance.
+We are now proud to announce our commitment to becoming more environmentally conscious.
 After all, we have only one planet, and we have to save it for future generations.
 From switching to energy-saving appliances to composting, every action that we take, no matter how small we think it is, can result in a positive change.

 A house clearance is never an easy task.
 However, with little planning and knowledge, you can make the entire process eco-friendly and stress-free.